 What I am saying is that only God knows who has in their hearts and minds are aligned with Him.
 Only He knows what relationship between Himself and anyone else looks like.
-What I am saying is that we who declare ourselves to be His, best not discourage someone from wanting into the family because they cannot recite the secret code to get into the club.
+What I’m saying is that we who declare ourselves to be His, best not discourage someone from wanting in because they cannot recite the secret code to get into the club.

 Pray for them and for their salvation if you suspect it necessary, but don’t be the one to judge them.
 Only God knows their heart.
-Who knows, maybe someone is praying for me, and praying for you, because of the things they see in us that may be suspect.
+Who knows, maybe someone is praying for me, and praying for you, because of the things they see in us that appear suspect.
 My calling is to communicate to anyone who will listen (and I pray is receptive) that there is a direct path into the best there is in relationship with God in the person of Jesus Christ.
-How they relate to God and how He relates to them is in their hands… theirs and His.
-If they are lost and will seek and, in the best way they know how, ask for directions, He will direct their steps into His best (what the Bible refers to as righteousness).
+How they relate to God and how He relates to them is in their hands… theirs, and His.
+If they are lost and will seek, He will direct their steps into His best (what the Bible refers to as righteousness).
 He is living water.
 He is the bread of life.
-He will clothe them… feed them… fill them… love them.
+God will love them… loves them.

 3 All praise to God, the Father of our Lord Jesus Christ.
 It is by his great mercy that we have been born again, because God raised Jesus Christ from the dead.
 Now we live with great expectation, 4 and we have a priceless inheritance—an inheritance that is kept in heaven for you, pure and undefiled, beyond the reach of change and decay.
 5 And through your faith, God is protecting you by his power until you receive this salvation, which is ready to be revealed on the last day for all to see.